 And if you want to find the spirit of the place — a kind of tao of gnarliness — and why it summons this devotion that can verge on the mystical, you’ll take your place on the single-chair lift line and wait your turn to swing up into the air.
 It’s impossible not to feel it, as you start to rise through the scene of snow-laden woods straight out of Narnia and fall into a kind of pensive hibernation and meditation on the mile-long ride.
 “It’s so quiet,” George Michelsen Foy says.
 “And when it gets really frosted, when the trees up there are sheathed in ice, it’s just otherworldly.”

-The central gathering spot of the Lodge, the Great Room is a great place to relax after a day in the mountains.
-Whether your vice is a glass of cabernet or a bottle of microbrew beer, a beverage from the Wine & Beer Bar is the ideal way to unwind after a day on the slopes or a grueling hike on the Long Trail.
-Enjoy your cocktail and relax by the roaring fire before heading out to dinner at one of the Valley’s outstanding restaurants.
+The central gathering spot of the Lodge, the Great Room is a great place to relax after a day on the slopes or a grueling hike on the Long Trail.
+Relax by the roaring fire before heading out to dinner at one of the Valley’s outstanding restaurants.

 Kids will also enjoy the Great Room’s selection of board games and puzzles.